Project-64/reloaded/README.md

 This one is much more controversial.
 God only knows how much I detest msdos and its "conventions",  which held computer science and the whole industry aback for well over a decade and still keep haunting us even today.
 I am - however - willing to bury my personal feelings about "8.3 convention of DOS" and its "extensions" (SCNR) for the sake of continuity and consistency.
 This means that:

 * documents file names will remain limited to 8.3 uppercase characters
 * new documents will adhere to the original file naming specifications (huh - is it really me writing this?) for consistency with the original project.
+Obviously the letters after the last dot will vary according to the actual, textual format being used.
+Source code files will be named appropriately too.

 The original Project 64 headers currently remain in the files, which were originally created by the first Project 64.
 New documents will receive "Project 64 Reloaded" headers, with information on the matters covered above.